Amidon, North Dakota

 Amidon (/ˈæmɪdɒn/ AM-i-don) is a city in and the county seat of Slope County, North Dakota, United States.
+The population was 24 as of the 2020 census, and was estimated at 21 in 2025.

 Amidon was the smallest incorporated county seat at the 2000 census.
-When the 2020 census reported its population as 24, it became the second-smallest incorporated county seat after Brewster, Nebraska, with a population of 17.
+It became the second-smallest incorporated county seat after Brewster, Nebraska, with a population of 17.
 In 2000, Amidon had 26 people to Brewster's 29.
 Two other unincorporated county seats are smaller: Mentone, Texas (population 19), the county seat of Loving County, and Gann Valley, South Dakota (population 10), the county seat of Buffalo County, South Dakota.

 It is located on U.S. 85 approximately 31 miles (50 km) north of Bowman, and is the closest city to White Butte.

 History

 Amidon was founded in 1910 at the anticipated terminus of a Milwaukee Road branch line that diverged from the railroad's Pacific Extension in McLaughlin, South Dakota.
 The line was ultimately never built farther west of New England, North Dakota, making Amidon one of the few surviving North Dakota cities never to have been served by a rail line.
 The original county courthouse was built in 1915.
 It was also the last county seat in the state to get electricity when Slope Electric Cooperative extended their distribution lines into Amidon in 1950.

 Amidon is named after Charles F. Amidon, a federal judge for the United States District Court for the District of North Dakota.